Swimming Pool Safety Tips

 Safeguard the Pool Area

 You can also secure the pool with a safety pool cover.
 These custom-fit covers are made of tightly woven material, and are rigid enough to keep kids and pets from falling into the water.
 In fact, most safety cover companies advertise their product with a photo of a car or an elephant in the middle of the cover.
 They’re that tough!
 Though most commonly used during the winter months, many pool owners prefer the peace of mind that comes with using a safety cover year-round.

 DIY TIP: Safety covers work really well to keep your pool clean, clear, and free of debris.

 Maintain Healthy Pool Water

-Proper filtration and circulation plays a big part in keeping pool water clean and healthy.
-Be sure to maintain your equipment, and clean your pump and skimmer baskets on a regular basis.
+Proper filtration and circulation play a big part in keeping pool water clean and healthy.
+Be sure to maintain your equipment, and clean your pump and skimmer baskets regularly.
 It’s important to check for any unwanted debris in your skimmer basket before swimming.

 Sanitary pool water is so important in maintaining pool safety.
 Follow a regular treatment plan with primary sanitizer and weekly shock, and monitor chlorine levels with at-home testing.
-However, some germs that make people sick can live even in chlorinated pool water, so the CDC recommends following four simple steps to prevent contamination:
+However, some germs that make people sick can live even in chlorinated pool water, so the CDC recommends the following four steps to prevent contamination:

 - Stay out of the water if you’re even a little bit sick.

 - Shower before you get into the pool to remove dirt and oils from your body.

-- Don’t use the pool as a bathroom – do we really have to explain this?
+- Don’t use the pool as a bathroom — do we really have to explain this one?

 - Don’t swallow pool water.
 Just a single mouthful of tainted water can make you sick.

 Taking the time to follow these guidelines will help keep your family and friends safe while in or around your pool.
-For even more swimming pool safety tips, stop by your local Leslie’s store, or visit www.poolsafely.gov.
+For even more swimming pool safety tips, stop by your local Leslie’s, or visit www.poolsafely.gov.